sosaysthecaptain/jsondb/README.md

     doNotCache: false                       // optional, false by default }
 ```
-Note on Dynamo setup: jsondb expects your DynamoDB table to be set up with primary key `id` and sort key `timestamp`, both of type String.
+Note on Dynamo setup: jsondb expects your DynamoDB table to be set up with primary key `uid` and sort key `ts`, of types String and Number respectively.
 Many objectTypes can share the same table.

 ### Creating and deleting DBObjects with DBObjectHandler